edgarpf/aws-csaa-tips/README.md

 - Amazon Redshift is a fast, fully managed data warehouse that makes it simple and cost-effective to analyze all your data using standard SQL and your existing Business Intelligence (BI) tools.
 It allows you to run complex analytic queries against petabytes of structured data using sophisticated query optimization, columnar storage on high-performance local disks, and massively parallel query execution.

+- Amazon Redshift uses a block size of 1 MB, which is more efficient and further reduces the number of I/O requests needed to perform any database loading or other operations that are part of query execution.

 ## AWS IoT Core

 - AWS IoT Core is a managed cloud platform that lets connected devices easily and securely interact with cloud applications and other devices.